Learning About Psychotherapies

-Good GEW: Genuineness, Empathy,
+Good GEW: Genuineness, Empathy, and Warmth

 Imagine the context: in 1940-1950, when the world of academic psychiatry was dominated by psychoanalytically trained Freudian physicians.
 Attention was directed to doing the technique right more than examining patients' outcomes.
-Enter BF Skinner: forget your theories, you can only measure inputs and outputs, all the rest is a "black box".
+Enter BF Skinner: forget your theories, he says; you can only measure inputs and outputs, all the rest is a "black box".
 With rats and pigeons he shows the value of scientific rigor studying behavior.

 In that context arrives Carl Rogers.
 This is not a history lesson, mind you.
-This is to help you appreciate the leap Rogers' engineered, which you will see in the following videotape.
+This is to help you appreciate the leap Rogers engineered, which you will see in the following videotape.
 Dr. Rogers demonstrated, first in his own clinical work and later in multiple research studies (with Charles Truax) the importance of three factors in psychotherapy outcomes: right, good GEW per the acronym above.